MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-app-service-content.md

 Review the following cost considerations when you deploy this solution:

-- **Traffic expectations (GB/month):** Your traffic volume is the factor with the greatest effect on your cost.
+- **Traffic expectations (GB/month)**.
+Your traffic volume is the factor that has the greatest effect on your cost.
 The amount of traffic that you receive determines the number of App Service instances that you need and the price for outbound data transfer.
 The traffic volume also directly correlates with the amount of data that's provided by your content delivery network, where outbound data transfer costs are cheaper.
-- **Amount of hosted data:** It's important to consider how much data that you host in Blob Storage.
+- **Amount of hosted data**.
+It's important to consider the amount of data that you host in Blob Storage.
 Storage pricing is based on used capacity.
-- **Write percentage:** Consider how much new data you write to your website and host in Azure Storage.
+- **Write percentage**.
+Consider how much new data you write to your website and host in Azure Storage.
 Determine whether the new data is needed.
 For multi-region deployments, the amount of new data that you write to your website correlates with the amount of data that's mirrored across your regions.
-- **Static versus dynamic content:** Monitor your database storage performance and capacity to see whether a cheaper SKU can support your site.
+- **Static versus dynamic content**.
+Monitor your database storage performance and capacity to determine whether a cheaper SKU can support your site.
 The database stores dynamic content, and the content delivery network caches static content.
-- **App Service optimization:** For general tips for optimizing App Service costs, see [Azure App Service and cost optimization](/azure/well-architected/services/compute/azure-app-service/cost-optimization).
+- **App Service optimization**.
+For general tips for optimizing App Service costs, see [Azure App Service and cost optimization](/azure/well-architected/services/compute/azure-app-service/cost-optimization).

 ### Performance efficiency

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).

 This scenario hosts the WordPress front end in App Service.
 You should enable the autoscale feature to automatically scale the number of App Service instances.
 You can set an autoscale trigger to respond to customer demand.
 You can also set a trigger that's based on a defined schedule.
-For more information, see [Get started with autoscale in Azure](/azure/azure-monitor/autoscale/autoscale-get-started) and the Microsoft Azure Well-Architected Framework article [Performance efficiency principles](/azure/well-architected/scalability/principles).
+For more information, see [Get started with autoscale in Azure](/azure/azure-monitor/autoscale/autoscale-get-started) and the Azure Well-Architected Framework article [Performance efficiency principles](/azure/well-architected/scalability/principles).

 ## Contributors